-LIBRARY OUT LOUD presents Rhythm & Rhymes: A Time to Break The Silence.
+LIBRARY OUT LOUD presents Rhythm & Rhymes: Black History Month Festival.

 THE RHYME AND REASON